Rookout/docs/docs/python-setup.md

 ```
 <div class="rookout-org-info"></div>

-### Pre-forking servers
+### Pre-forking (Celery, Gunicorn, etc.)

-Several popular application servers for Python load the application code during startup and then `fork()` the process multiple times to worker processes.
+Several popular application servers and frameworks for Python load the application code during startup and then `fork()` the process multiple times to worker processes.

-If you are using one of those servers, you can set the `fork` argument in the SDK API to true to automatically enable Rookout in forked processes.
+If you are using one of those application servers or frameworks, you should set the `fork` argument in the SDK API or the ROOKOUT_ENABLE_FORK environment variable to true to automatically enable Rookout in forked processes.

 ### uWSGI applications